MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-apps-apis.md

 ## Targeted meeting notification API

 The `targetedMeetingNotification` API allows apps to send notifications to specific participants in a meeting.
-Apps send a targeted meeting notification based on user action.
+Apps send a targeted meeting notification based on bot, user action or via code.
 The API is available through bot API.

 > [!NOTE]
 >